Bohemians v Shamrock Rovers

 I sat up in the bed, and a dread came over me.

-Bohemian FC were playing Shamrock Rovers that evening, a game with more history behind it, and more pulsating, than even a Leinster V Munster Rugby match.
+My beloved Bohemian FC were playing Shamrock Rovers that evening, a game with more history behind it, and more pulsating, than even a Leinster V Munster Rugby match.

 There are many older men who will be in the stand tonight, who will NEVER forgive Rovers for nicking our best players in the early to mid 80's.
 Over 30 years may have passed, but the scars are still as raw as a cold chowder of freshly caught fish.

-There are men who for most matches sit in their seats like worshipper's at mass, arms folded as they look on.
+who for most matches sit in their seats like worshipper's at mass, arms folded

 But my how their demeanor changes when it's the hoops who've come to play!